 What should you look for when buying a gift?
 This article tries to answer that question.
 A new paper, based on a survey of existing research, suggests that some gifts are great to give but not to receive.
 Scroll down and learn more from the infographic.

-The authors suggest that when we buy a gift for another person, we are likely to focus on the moment of exchange, e.g. the joy it gives, whereas the recipient is more likely to focus on how valuable and useful the gift will be once owned.
+The authors state that when we buy gifts, we are likely to focus on the moment of exchange, e.g. the joy it gives, whereas the recipient is more likely to focus on how valuable and useful the gift will be once owned.

 The authors have created an infographic which illustrates the typical errors we make when we buy our gifts.
 Some of the errors might surprise you, just as they surprised me.
 Click to enlarge the image.